 100% of implementation in disadvantaged communities should be from businesses located in those communities (trades – HVAC contractors, insulation contractors, Direct Install)

-If the trades don’t exist in a particular community, then have to be developed.
+If the trades don’t exist in a particular community, then they need to be developed.

-Help form coalition of diverse, small and “local” (to CalEnvironscreen communities) organization who can represent and work to build capacity in these communities.
+Help form coalition of diverse, small and “local” (to CalEnviroScreen communities) organization who can represent and work to build capacity in these communities.

+3/15 meeting notes:

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

 Section 5: Facilitation Recommendations